 pm = static – the number of child processes is fixed by pm.max_children.

-See the full list of global php-fpm.conf directives for further details.
+See the complete list of global php-fpm.conf directives for further details.

 PHP-FPM process manager (PM) similarities to CPUFreq Governor

 This may seem a bit off-topic, but I hope to tie it back into our PHP-FPM tuning topic.
 Ok, we’ve all had slow CPU issues, whether it be a laptop, VM or dedicated server.
 Remember CPU frequency scaling?
 (CPUFreq governor)

 Governor = ondemand – Scales CPU frequency dynamically according to the current load.
-Jumps to the highest frequency and then scales down as the idle time increases.
+It jumps to the highest frequency and then scales down as the idle time increases.

 Governor = conservative = Scales the frequency dynamically according to the current load.
 Scales the frequency more gradually than ondemand.

 Governor = performance – Always run the CPU at the maximum frequency.

 See the full list of CPUFreq governor options for further details.

 Notice the similarities?
-I wanted to use this comparison first, with the aim of finding the best way to write an article that recommends using pm static for PHP-FPM as your first choice.
+I wanted to use this comparison first, intending to find the best way to write an article that recommends using pm static for PHP-FPM as your first choice.